 How do I deposit data with a data repository integration partner?

-Once an author deposits data in the integrated repository, s/he receives a provisional data set DOI along with a private reviewer URL link.
-Upon submission to PLOS, authors must include the data DOI into the Data Availability Statement.
+When authors deposit data in the integrated repository, they receive a provisional data set DOI along with a private reviewer URL link.
+Upon submission to PLOS, authors should include the data set DOI in the Data Availability Statement.
 They should also provide the reviewer URL, which will permit restricted access to the data during peer review.
 If a manuscript is editorially accepted by a PLOS journal, the publication of the article and public release of the data set will be automatically coordinated.

-I cannot afford the cost of depositing a very large amount of data.
+I cannot afford the cost of depositing a large amount of data.
 What should I do?

 PLOS encourages authors to investigate all options and to contact their institutions if they have difficulty providing access to the data underlying the research.
-Authors facing these challenges are encouraged to submit their manuscript and PLOS will work with them to find a solution.
-If this is the case, please email the relevant journal office.
+There are several repositories recommended by PLOS that specialize in handling large data sets.

 What are acceptable licenses for my data deposition?